 As leaders in Data Science for the Public Good, we hold ourselves accountable and push to champion research and public policy on public good issues that will shape a healthy future for communities around the world, all within a bedrock of data science.
 Our “Forum” takes the discussion out into the community and to the public at large in an effort to encourage more civic engagement and strategic planning for the good of society.

-As central programs of the Forum, the Distinguished Speaker Series and Annual Symposium will bring together key public and private stakeholders to discuss how “doing data science” can support evidence-based policymaking and innovation to enhance the quality of life where we all live, learn, work, and play.
+The DSPG Forum includes our Distinguished Speaker Series and Annual Symposium, and builds on the Biocomplexity Institute’s highly successful DSPG initiative.
+The intention of the DSPG Forum is to bring together key public and private stakeholders to discuss and plan how “doing data science” can support evidence-based policymaking and innovation to enhance the quality of life where we all live, learn, work, and play.

-*Note: These events are being recorded by audio, video, and photographic means.
-By attending, you grant the University of Virginia the right to use your voice/likeness in any depiction of these events.
+*Note: These events are being recorded by audio and video and photographic means.
+By attending, you grant the University the right to use your voice/likeness in any depiction of these events.

 Data Science for the Public Good Distinguished Speaker Series

 Shamina Singh is the Founder & President of the Center for Inclusive Growth, the philanthropic hub of Mastercard.
 She also serves as Executive Vice President of Corporate Sustainability.
 Over a 15-year career in the public sector, she also has held senior positions in the White House and the U.S. House of Representatives.
 To learn more about Shamina, click here.

 data.org: Building the Field of Data Science for Social Impact